 According to the Maritime Code of the People's Republic of China (PRC), there are two kinds of shippers:

-The 'contractual shipper', being the person on whose behalf the carrier’s bill of lading is issued to evidence the carriage contract agreed.
+- The 'contractual shipper', being the person who books the transportation with the carrier.
+A bill of lading is issued to evidence the carriage contract agreed.

 Either kind of shipper may request a bill of lading, but the code does not specify to which party the carrier shall issue if both shippers demand the bill of lading.
 Whilst this situation is not unique to China, it seems to be increasingly prevalent.

 The issue arises from the nature of the trade.
 The 'contractual shipper' (usually intermediate merchant or trading house) buys the goods from a factory or seller then arranges a booking with the carrier.
 Once payment arrangements have been made, the seller arranges customs clearance and delivers the goods to the carrier – as a result falling into the definition of 'actual shipper'.
 The goods are delivered to the consignee at final destination by the carrier, and the 'contractual shipper' gets paid by the consignee, settling payment to the seller ('actual shipper') if that has not been done.

 "The issue arises from the nature of the trade."

 Disputes usually arise when the seller (actual shipper) fails to get payment for the goods after they are delivered to the carrier.
 When this happens, the seller typically will apply to the carrier to prevent the bill of lading being issued to the contractual shipper.
 The contractual shipper is likely to insist that the carrier is obliged to issue the bill of lading to them alone, arguing that it is they who are the party arranging the booking with the carrier, and as a consequence there is a contractual obligation.